Release Of Special Mosquitos Halts Dengue Fever Outbreak

 The first large-scale release of mosquitoes engineered to be incapable of transmitting diseases has proved successful in halting dengue fever outbreaks in a city in northern Australia.
-The mosquitos are infected with Wolbachia bacteria, a natural bacteria occurring in 60 percent of all insect species, that reduces their ability to transmit diseases to humans.
+The mosquitos are infected with Wolbachia bacteria, a natural bacteria occurring in 60 percent of all insect species that reduces their ability to transmit diseases to humans.

-The project, which took place in Townsville, Queensland, involved the deployment of specially bred mosquitos across 66 kilometers of the city.
+The project, which took place in Townsville, Queensland, involved the deployment of specially-bred mosquitos across 66 kilometers of the city.
 Four rainy seasons have passed since their release and Townsville hasn’t seen a single case of dengue.
 The discovery has the potential to transform the fight against life-threatening mosquito-borne diseases, including the Zika virus and malaria, according to The Guardian.

-Director of the World Mosquito Program at Monash University, Scott O’Neill, spoke to the success of the project, “I’m ecstatic.
+Director of the World Mosquito Program at Monash University Scott O’Neill spoke to the success of the project.

+“I’m ecstatic.
 After a long slog in my career in doing this, I think this is a piece of work I’m really quite proud of because it really shows we’ll be able to take this all the way, I think.”

 O’Neill added that the success of the Australian study may be the first indication that there is a solution for slowing down or halting mosquito-borne diseases, especially as previous efforts to do so have yet to make a major impact.